 ICE-ARC will look into the current and future changes in Arctic sea ice – both from changing atmospheric and oceanic conditions.
 The project will also investigate the consequences of these changes both on the economics of the area and globally, and social aspects such as on indigenous peoples.

-On 16 June, the event will also include a high-level session of the Arctic Stakeholder Forum and the annual Indigenous Peoples Arctic Dialogue.
+On 16 June, the event also included a high-level session of the Arctic Stakeholder Forum and the annual Indigenous Peoples Arctic Dialogue.

 For more information, please contact: MARE-B1-EU-ARCTIC-EVENT@ec.europa.eu